Ph.D. Admission Requirements

 • A baccalaureate degree from an accredited college or university

-• Most students accepted into our program have GRE scores between 148 and 160 on both the verbal and quantitative tests.
-Please note that the GRE score is one element of your application and the program considers will consider your entire portfolio before making a determination of admission.
+• Most students accepted into our program who have taken the GRE have GRE scores between 148 and 160 on both the verbal and quantitative tests.
+Please note that the GRE score is one element of your application and the program will consider your entire portfolio before making a determination of admission.

 • Three letters of recommendation, preferably from professors familiar with your academic qualifications